Installing the CLI

 Select one of the tabs below to see instructions specific for your operating system.

-The easiest was to install the Fuzzball CLI on Rocky or other enterprise Linux distribution is to install the pre-compiled binary via an RPM file hosted on Depot.
+The easiest way to install the Fuzzball CLI on Rocky or another enterprise Linux distribution is to install the pre-compiled binary via an RPM file hosted on Depot.

 You must obtain a username and login token from the CIQ sales/support team to log into Depot and install tools like the Fuzzball CLI.